-Many passengers are often uncertain of how much to tip, so we have established a tipping system whereby every passenger gives a set amount (in US Dollars) to the National Escort who will distribute the amount appropriately at the start of your trip.
+Many passengers are often uncertain of how much to tip, so we have established a tipping system whereby every passenger gives a set amount (in US Dollars) to the National Escort who will distribute the amount appropriately throughout your trip.
 On multi-country trips, this amount will be paid in stages on arrival in each country.
 All group tour passengers are expected to contribute to the tipping kitty.
-(If there is no National Escort, please give the money directly to your Local Guides and tipping amounts for each city will be shown in your final itinerary).
+(If there is no National Escort, please give the money directly to your Local Guides - the tipping amounts for each city will be shown in your final itinerary).